Ada Feinberg-Sireni

+Life and career

-Born in Rome in Italy, Feinberg-Sireni made aliyah to Mandatory Palestine in 1934.
+Born in Rome in Italy, Feinberg-Sireni emigrated to Mandatory Palestine in 1934.
 She was educated in Tel Aviv, and was a member of the Scouts training group established by the Palmach.
 In 1949 she was amongst the founding members of kibbutz Yir'on.
 She was a member of the HaKibbutz HaMeuhad movement, and later co-ordinated the youth section of the United Kibbutz Movement.
 She also worked as a teacher in the Anne Frank Regional School.

 In 1969 she was elected to the Knesset on the Alignment list, but lost her seat in the 1973 elections.

+Feinberg-Sireni died in kibbutz Yir'on on 4 November 2025, at the age of 95.